thomasarivera/thomasarivera.github.io/essays/me-and-ai.md

 AI is such an amazing technology and opens the door to many possibilities for automation, ease of use, and learning.
 I found that AI is very helpful when it comes to learning new coding languages.
 This is because it is able to translate code to another language, making it easier to see where nuances differ or are similar.

 ## Comparative Analysis:
 Traditional teaching methods are always a solid choice, that’s because it’s traditional.
 However, AI has the chance to enhance learning with the ability to answer unique questions and provide solutions.
 On the other had, this may not be the best as students may become reliant on it.
-Traditional teaching methods hellps foster critical thinking and a deeper understanding of the topic.
+Traditional teaching methods helps foster critical thinking and a deeper understanding of the topic.

 ## Future Considerations:
 As AI becomes more advanced, there is no doubt that people who want to get into Software Engineering need to learn to use AI.
 With tools like ChatGPT that allow for creating a skeleton of a project and GitHub co-pilot’s ability to generate code, the development will be faster than ever.
 Those who don’t use AI will be left is the dust.
 In the future, software engineering education should include how to prompt AIs and how to use it responsibly.